kbrsh/sold/README.md

 ```

 Posts that have `draft: true` won't appear in the feed, and the feed will only contain only so many recent posts so that it doesn't exceed 256 KiB.
 Optional fields supported by the post include `description`, `author`, `date`, and `tags`.

+Note that the `date` metadata entry must be valid input to `Date.parse`.
+Posts are ordered by the `order` property if it is present, or else they are sorted by `date`.
+If neither are present, then they are not sorted at all.

 The feed will be generated at `/feed.json`; you can add that to your index template, preferrably in the header like this: